cdeljunco/COUNTER_viz/README.md

 The application is written in Python and uses [Altair](https://altair-viz.github.io/index.html) to develop interactive graphs and [Streamlit](https://streamlit.io/) to deploy as a website.

-The app can be used [online](http://userphp.wesleyan.edu:8501/) when connected to the Wesleyan WiFi network or VPN, or run locally using the instructions below.

 ## Running the app locally

 <u>Prerequisites</u>